lfit/releng-docs/docs/jenkins-sandbox.rst

 .. code-block:: bash

-   jenkins-jobs --conf jenkins.ini test jjb/ <job-name>
+   jenkins-jobs test jjb/ <job-name>

 For Example:

 .. code-block:: bash

-   jenkins-jobs --conf jenkins.ini test jjb/ ci-management-jjb-merge
+   jenkins-jobs test jjb/ ci-management-jjb-merge

 If the job you would like to test is a template with variables in its name, it must be manually expanded before use.
 For example, the commonly used template